Research

 With Shunfeng Song and Mengfei Zhang

-Under Review; Presented at WEAI 100th Annual Meeting 2025
+Under Review; Presented at 100th WEAI 2025

 Unincorporated businesses serve as economic lifelines for low-income households when formal jobs are scarce.
 This study provides the first causal evidence that a large-scale anti-poverty program can promote unincorporated entrepreneurship.
 We focus on China’s Targeted Poverty Alleviation program, a landmark initiative combining precision targeting with multi-sector interventions.
-Using a difference-in-difference approach, we examine county-level business registrations (2010-2022) and household survey data (2010-2020).
+Using a difference-in-differences approach, we examine county-level business registrations (2010–2022) and household survey data (2010–2020).
 The program significantly increased unincorporated business entry by 6.9% at the county level and raised household business ownership by 2.75 percentage points.
 Three mechanisms drive these gains: spillover from large enterprises, expanded access to credit, and infrastructure improvements.
 Effects concentrate in counties with stable leadership and moderate corruption and are strongest in agriculture and among poor households, showing that well-governed, targeted interventions can redirect business ownership toward disadvantaged groups.
 Overall, our findings offer lessons for other low- and middle-income economies seeking to empower marginalized populations through small-scale enterprise.

-3. From Vice to Venture: Evaluating the Impact of Smoking and Drinking on Self-employment in China
+1. From Vice to Venture: Evaluating the Impact of Smoking and Drinking on Self-employment in China

 Risky health behaviors, such as smoking and alcohol abuse, not only lead to preventable deaths but also affect workplace performance.
 Using data from the China Health and Nutrition Survey, this study examines how these behaviors influence the choice between solo self-employment, employer entrepreneurship, and paid employment.
 The study employs the instrumental variable approach, using cigarette and alcohol prices as instruments.
 The findings reveal that increased smoking and drinking behaviors reduce the likelihood of choosing self-employment, regardless of its type.
-Two primary channels of influence emerge from the analysis: the ‘individual channel,’ which indicates that such behaviors adversely affect health and decrease the likelihood of becoming an employer, and the ‘group addiction channel,’ which suggests that these behaviors boost social capital, thereby increasing the chances of business ownership.
+Two primary channels of influence emerge from the analysis: the “individual channel,” which indicates that such behaviors adversely affect health and decrease the likelihood of becoming an employer, and the “group addiction channel,” which suggests that these behaviors boost social capital, thereby increasing the chances of business ownership.

 Work in Progress

-2. The Effect of the Kansas Tax Reform on Self-Employment Hours Worked
+1. The Effect of the Kansas Tax Reform on Self-Employment Hours Worked

 With Ege Can, Hieu Pham, and Jingjing Yang